A visual comparison of a clean and dirty diamond ring.

 Step 9: Dry the jewelry with a piece of lint-free cloth and blow dry with a hair dryer if necessary.
 Tip: don’t allow the water to evaporate from the ring by itself as it can leave water stains on the diamond.

-Step 10: Do a quick routine check on your jewelry for possible damage like the loosening of prongs.
+Step 10: All done!
+Do a quick routine check on your jewelry for possible damage like the loosening of prongs.

 • Dirt collected in between the prongs may be hard to remove even after soaking with detergent and brushing.
-In that case, you can use a toothpick to remove stubborn grim but always exercise caution.
+In that case, you can use a toothpick to remove stubborn grime before soaking the ring.
+Remember to exercise caution and not apply too much force.

 • Do not use bleaching agents and other abrasive chemicals on your diamond jewelry.
 It may corrode the metal band of the ring and destroy the aesthetics of the ring’s finishing.